kammitama5/kammitama5.github.io/_posts/2017-5-23-Tuesday-May-23rd.md

  - I may want to do Assembly after that, but it may be the same semester as the one in which I'd like to do an internship at JPL.
 So we'll see.

+## Things to get done

+- I have homework to do
+- Also have to contribute to the board online

+- I may be late on this one, but I'd prefer to understand it fully rather than just do it just because.

+- I also plan to spend time in the break in-between just writing a lot of C++.